 There are many compelling benefits of 24 hour care at home as opposed to using a domiciliary care agency:

 A highly personalised plan of care is provided to meet care needs, whilst addressing how you wish to live your life.
-Care plans provided for domiciliary care outline basic ‘tasks’ that need to be undertaken at each visit and generally do not capture a person’s needs, preferences and choices in depth.
+Home care plans provided for domiciliary care outline basic ‘tasks’ that need to be undertaken at each visit and generally do not capture a person’s needs, preferences and choices in depth.

 Specialist and complex care provided by highly trained carers delivered in the comfort of your own home around the clock.
 A dedicated carer can provide one-to-one support of specialist conditions like dementia, Parkinson’s or Multiple Sclerosis (MS) – all of which require a continuous and dedicated approach to care during the day, and night.
 For those who need stroke care or cancer care, nurse-led care at home provided by a professional carer can really improve quality of life.